All things GDPR: 5 Things You Can Still Do For Your GDPR Compliance

 Data portability is introduced in GDPR and is throwing many companies through a loop.
 All it really is is the ability to provide an individual with the information you have collected on them in a “commonly used and machine-readable format”(EU GDPR).

-Luckily, in this technological age, many programs have an export to a .CSV function that will likely assist with compliance with this component of GDPR.
+Luckily, in this technological age, many programs have an export to a .CSV function that will likely be your first steps towards satisfying this aspect of GDPR.

 Still have questions on GDPR?
 Ask them here and Tom Canfarotta, our head of Strategic Accounts, will answer them in his monthly column.